budparr/testrrsite/content/event/georgia-o-keeffe-an-artist-s-life-roxana-robinson-writer-and-author-of-the-biography-of-georgia-o-keeffe.md

 ---
 date: 2021-06-02T11:30:00-04:00
 show_time: true
-title: 'Georgia O’Keeffe: An Artist’s Life* Roxana Robinson Writer and author of the biography of Georgia O''Keeffe '
+title: 'Georgia O’Keeffe: An Artist’s Life by Roxana Robinson, Writer and author of the biography of Georgia O''Keeffe '
 images: []
 venue:
   name: Thyssen-Bornemisza Museo Nacional